 8. Follow us.
 Whether it be on Facebook, Instagram or through our mailing list.
 It's good to know when our applications open and close.
 Every time we close applications we get emails from makers asking to take part.
 It's fine and we appreciate the effort in getting in touch, but we have to be fair to the people who applied on time.

-10. If you live locally, why not come to our monthly Social at Northern Monk Brewery.
+10. If you live locally, come to our monthly Social at Northern Monk Brewery.
 It's good to get to know other makers, and while we don't always talk about crafts for the entire time, our Social is the perfect place to ask questions about the fair and just engage in some general chit chat.